top of page

 Lebanese distribution: Mi.
 Sir-ed-Denniyé; Mm.
 Neba‘ Succar above Sir, Cedars, Hasroun; Me.
 Col des Cèdres, Qornet es-Saouda, Jabal Sannine; Herm.
 Hermon summit.

-Native range: Endemic to Lebanon, Syria and Turkey (GBIF)
+Regional range: Endemic to Lebanon and Hermon